 - 1. Restoring and replanting gullies in conjunction with the Community Planting Programme - 2.
-Providing information and education to increase public awareness and understanding of environmental issues - 3.
-Controlling weeds and pests on Council land - 4.
+Providing information and education to increase public awareness and understanding of environmental issues

+- 3. Controlling weeds and pests on Council land - 4.
 Developing gully management plans - 5.
 Funding the purchase of gullies as reserves

 There are a number of initiatives undertaken in Hamilton to protect and enhance gullies.
 Hamilton City Council's Gully Management Plan and Council's Gully Restoration Programme are a couple of ways Council is working towards improving the city's natural environment.
 Other community initiatives such as the gully register project, aims to identify and monitor restorations taking place in the city's gullies and is an important part of measuring progress towards restoring indigenous biodiversity back to Hamilton.
+As at October 2003 some 187 hectares were under restoration including 142 ha on public land and 45 ha on private land.
 With effort from the whole community, Hamilton City can continue to develop and grow in harmony with its unique gully systems and other important natural features.

-How can you help?
+How can you help ?